East London, South Africa: Geography and climate

 East London has an oceanic climate (Köppen Cfb), bordering on a humid subtropical climate (Köppen Cfa), with the warm temperatures and moderation typical of the South African coastline.
 Although it has no true dry season, there is a drying trend in the winter, with the wettest times of year being spring and autumn.
 There is also a shorter and lesser dry period in December and January.

 The all-time record low is 3 C, and the all-time record high is 44 C on 13 March 2021.
-The hottest temperatures have been recorded in springtime and autumn, rather than the summer months,due to violent berg (foehn) winds.
+The hottest temperatures have been recorded in springtime and autumn, rather than the summer months, due to violent berg (foehn) winds.
 Temperatures above 38 C have only been recorded early in the season, from August to December.
 Berg winds contribute to these high temperatures, as already warm air from the arid interior is further heated through compression as it drops over the escarpment to sea level.

-Although temperatures have never dropped below freezing since records began, East London has recorded snowfall in 1985 and 1989.
+Demographics

+East London is the second-largest city in the Eastern Cape (after Gqeberha), with a population of 474,000 as of 2016.
+English is the first spoken language in the city and Xhosa is the second language spoken.

 Economy

 East London is the second largest industrial centre in the province.
 The motor industry is the dominant employer.
 A major Daimler plant is located next to the harbour, manufacturing Mercedes-Benz and other vehicles for the local market, as well as exporting to the United States and Brazil.
 Other industries include clothing, textiles, pharmaceuticals and food processing.

 The period of international sanctions that followed in the 1980s damaged the economy of East London's harbour.
 Enormous investment in recent years, by corporations such as Daimler AG, has resulted in the harbour being developed to include a new car terminal.

 From the 1960s until the 1990s, the apartheid government created tax and wage incentives to attract industries to the then black "independent states", including nearby Ciskei.
 Investment thus flowed into surrounding areas such as Fort Jackson and Dimbaza, leaving East London in relative isolation.
-Transport infrastructure deteriorated and port activity wound down.

 To encourage investment in East London, the East London Industrial Development Zone (IDZ) was established on the West Bank in 2004, close to both the port and airport.
 1500ha of land has been made available, and the site is one of four duty-free development areas in South Africa.